-Propylene glycol vs ethylene glycol | The best choice for HVAC systems?
+Propylene Glycol vs Ethylene Glycol | The Best Choice for HVAC Systems?

 Looking to use glycols in your HVAC system but unsure whether to opt for propylene glycol or ethylene glycol?
 It’s a common conundrum.
 But, while the two chemical compounds are from the same family, they’re definitely not interchangeable.
 In fact, using the wrong glycol will almost certainly impact the effectiveness of your system and could even prove hazardous.
 Here, we’ll delve into the differences between the two chemical compounds.
 Read on to learn more about their divergent characteristics and discover which is best for your HVAC system.